Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Internet robot, crawler, spider
      - Any automated program or script that visits websites and systematically retrieves information from them, often to provide indexes for search engines.
-See :ref:`Appendix I <appendix-i>`.
+See :ref:`Appendix H <appendix-h>`.
      -

    * - Investigation